 The Department offers guided preparation for students' participation in the academic job market.
 Students receive advice and feedback on their job application materials (CVs, cover letters, teaching statements, research statements, etc.) and attend an intensive week-long seminar in December that prepares them for the Annual Convention of the MLA.
 Mock interviews and practice job talks are also arranged.
 Recent graduates of our program have fared extremely well on the job market, accepting tenure-track positions at some of the best colleges and universities around the country, including Berkeley, Harvard, Columbia, Dartmouth, and Princeton.

 The Career Services Office makes every effort to assist students in finding employment and offers a range of services geared toward both academic and nonacademic career options.

 The Van Pelt Library, the University's central humanities research collection, is especially rich in the Romance languages areas, with outstanding collections of rare books and manuscripts.
 The Italian literature collection includes a broad base in literary scholarship from all periods.
 The Macauley Collection, devoted to Italian Renaissance culture and literature, includes one of the largest Tasso collections in the United States.

-The Graduate Romanic Association, the graduate student organization of the Department of Romance Languages, works to enhance the general welfare of graduate students in both intellectual and practical terms.
-This group helps to organize Department-sponsored lectures and colloquia, organizes an annual graduate student colloquium, and publishes a journal of its proceedings.
+The French Italian Romanic Society (FIGS), the graduate student organization of the French and Italian Divisions of the Department of Romance Languages, works to enhance the general welfare of graduate students in both intellectual and practical terms.
+This group helps to organize Department-sponsored lectures and colloquia, and organizes an annual graduate student colloquium.

 Graduate students have the opportunity to live and work as resident advisors at the Gregory House, an undergraduate campus dormitory that is staffed by native speakers, graduate students, and faculty members from participating departments in French, Spanish, Italian, and German.
 In addition to communal dining for House residents, each floor offers weekly coffee hours for informal conversation, movies, and other social events.